TRADITION AND INNOVATION

 3,000m2 space devoted to these creations, which embody French refinement.

-The facility can handle tiny production runs or large quantities, applying the same exacting standards at every production stage.
+The facility can handle tiny production runs as well as large quantities, applying the same exacting standards at every production stage.

 The art workshop is where our artisanal know-how finds its fullest expression, through small-run bespoke items or hand-decorated individual pieces.
-Since 2008, the facility has been a member of Ateliers d’Art de France, a federation representing craft workers, artists and craft companies in France.
+Since 2008, the facility has been a member of Ateliers d’Art de France, an organization representing craft workers, artists and craft companies in France.

-The facility’s production unit can produce up to 50,000 items per day, handling tasks such as shaping, decoration using enamels, and high-temperature firing.
-Equipped with high-calibre steel tooling manned by expert staff, this unit delivers consistently high performances.
+The production unit can produce up to 50,000 items per day.
+This unit delivers proven high performances based on the excellent technical equipment and trained staff, handling tasks such as shaping, decoration using enamels, and high-temperature firing.

-Pre-scenting of ceramics is performed in the lab, where our experts collaborate closely with perfumers and brand scent assessment teams.
+Ceramics are scented in the lab.
+Our experts collaborate closely with the perfumers and with the brand’s evaluation team.
 A battery of tests, including fast-aging and chromatography analyses, can be conducted to assess fragrance quality on ceramic items over time.

-The packing unit team takes meticulous care of the final tasks before shipping, such as assembling multiple items, attaching ribbons to ceramics, or placing products in their gift boxes.
+Before shipping, the packing unit teams performs meticulous tasks such as assembling different items together, attaching ribbons to ceramics or placing them in gift boxes.